booboy/100-days-of-code/r1-log.md

 ### R1D11
 Made a class that I will be able to use in my xonsh shell for interacting with json data.
 I will make one for xml data too

+### R1D12
+Today I made basic aws scripts that interact with ec2 and s3.
+I am going to look into designing programs that will migrate my existing OVH vps using a combination of the API they provide, unix tools like rsync, and the AWS API.
+I need to get better at interacting with boto3 so this will be perfect. interacting with API's is fun and I really enjoy working with the HTTP protocol.